DatVu23/react-basics/template/md/split-screen/PITCHME.md

 @snap[east text-white span-45]
 @ol[split-screen-list text-08](false)
-- Lorem ipsum dolor sit amet, consectetur elit
+- What is React
-- Ut enim ad minim veniam, quis exercitation
+- React basics
-- Duis aute irure dolor in reprehenderit in voluptate
+- Why should you use it
 @olend
 @snapend